 - Trim the large, tough stalks on watercress (optional).
 Remove discolored leaves.

-- Place watercress in a large bowl filled with water.
-Wash, drain and dry.
+- Place the watercress in a large bowl filled with water.
+Wash, drain, and dry.
 Set aside.

 - Place bacon strips in a single layer in a large cold skillet.
 Turn heat to medium.

-- Turn bacon over when bottom side is brown.
+- Turn the bacon over when the bottom side is brown.
 Cook until the second side is brown.
-Turn over once or twice, if needed for even browning on both sides (8-12 minutes total cook time).
+Turn over once or twice, if needed, for even browning on both sides (8-12 minutes total cook time).

 - Crumble or cut into small chunks.
 Set aside.

-- Drain fat from skillet leaving at least 1 tablespoon in pan.
+- Drain fat from the skillet, leaving at least 1 tablespoon in the pan.

 - Add watercress.

-- Stir and scrape garlic off the bottom as watercress cooks.
+- Stir and scrape garlic off the bottom as the watercress cooks.

 - Add sugar and salt.